rhodey/IPFS-boot/FAQ.md

 Comment out the nitro_wasm.js import in javascript/index.html and remove require('./attest.js') from javascript/src/index.js (default)

 ### Why is IPFS-boot written with choo
-You dont need to write your app with [choo](https://github.com/choojs/choo) but you might enjoy it, choo is preferred because it has low barrier to entry.
+You dont need to write your app with [choo](https://github.com/choojs/choo) but you might enjoy it, choo is preferred because it has low barrier to entry

 ### How to style IPFS-boot in an app update
 The HTML and CSS which IPFS-boot uses can be seen in [javascript/src/view.js](https://github.com/rhodey/IPFS-boot/blob/master/javascript/src/view.js) and [javascript/assets/style.css](https://github.com/rhodey/IPFS-boot/blob/master/javascript/assets/style.css)